jostylr/role-dnd-hybrid/src/rules.md

 For cursed items, they apply their curse at the earliest opportunity each day.
 When its charges are depleted, it stops for the day.

+This can lead to setting costs and times for the spell.
+Roughly 1 day per casting and `lvl*total MP used*10` for base currency, or something like that.
+This also factors in having suitable materials to hold the magic.

+### Self-Enhancements

+It is also possible to try and enhance oneself through magical means (or to view it as a racial trait).
+Roughly, convert the day above to 10 hours and add in the cost per 10 hours.

+(Need to see if this works out).